Creativity is a driving force behind the tech industry.

-Modern employers will know how to stimulate the flow of ideas to build a culture that’s just as productive as it is creative.
+Modern employers will know how to stimulate the flow of ideas to build different aspects of culture that’s just as productive as it is creative.

-You can look to high-performing tech companies to see how they are building a company culture of creativity and fostering idea-sharing between employees and teams.
-It goes beyond ping pong tables.
-Open workspaces are almost old hat by now, but they are a great start.
+You can look to high-performing tech companies to see how they are building different aspects of culture to drive creativity and foster idea-sharing between employees and teams.
+It goes beyond building an office culture with ping pong tables and open workspaces are almost old hat by now, but they are a great start.
 Forbes has suggested that a “Chief Happiness Officer” like the one at Google is what many workers want and need to ensure they are engaged in their work life and satisfied in their roles.
 “Breakout areas” are another trend and allow people to hash out new ideas in a comfortable, unique space.
-There are many ideas out there—it’s a matter of doing some research to find out what will work with the space and budget you have.
+There are many ideas out there—it’s a matter of doing some research to find out what will work within your office culture.

-Creating a culture of creativity starts with clearing the way for the flow of ideas.
-These tips can help make innovation a natural part of the workplace:
+Creating different aspects of culture to foster creativity starts with clearing the way for the flow of ideas.
+These tips can help make innovation a natural part of the office culture:

 Many hiring managers keep interview conversations about the basic requirements for the job.
 Set aside a section of time, or issue a questionnaire that gives candidates a space to voice their own ideas.
-This way you can absorb fresh perspectives from people even earlier, and it also makes candidates feel like you value their ideas and aren’t just going off a script during interviews.
+This creates an aspect of culture that allows hiring managers to absorb fresh perspectives from people even earlier, and it also makes candidates feel like you value their ideas and aren’t just going off a script during interviews.

 Along with testing their hard skills, try to gauge the creativity of a potential employee during the interview process.
 Pay attention to the questions they ask, and ask some in return.
 Inquiring about how they have handled work-related issues or challenges in the past will give you insight into their thought process.

 Forbes Magazine calls creativity “the skill set of the future,” and rightly so.
 With so many schools shifting their focus to Science, Technology, Engineering, and Mathematics (STEM), creativity is sometimes overshadowed.
-Encourage employees to apply new ideas to their programming efforts to facilitate critical thinking.These should be encouraged in equal measure throughout the workday.
+Encourage employees to apply new ideas to their programming efforts to facilitate critical thinking and foster an office culture that celebrates innovation.These should be encouraged in equal measure throughout the workday.

 Burnout is a very real thing in the tech industry; it’s all too common for employees to hit a limit and go on auto-pilot.
 Flex time, remote work opportunities, and good old-fashioned vacations allow employees to reboot and start thinking originally again.
-Getting people out of the office environment can break them out of their creative funk.
+Getting people out of the office environment can break them out of their creative funk, and cultivate an office culture that is caring and supportive.

 brainstorming sessions a regular part of the work week by dedicating time to sharing creative ideas.
 This can help create solutions across departments and connect everyone in their long-term goal to build a better company.
 One person may have the missing part of the puzzle another employee has been missing.
-Bringing them together is the key.Make
+Bringing them together is an aspect of culture that is key for fostering new ideas and innovation.Make

 Working in the same environment every day can stifle the creative spirit.
 Gathering in creative places, outdoor venues, or just somewhere picturesque can stimulate new ideas and help employees reset.